-In this article, we tell you how exactly augmented reality software streamlines item picking and discuss the issues of device choice, AR training, and the integration of AR software with your in-house systems, including warehouse management system (WMS) and CRM.
+In this article, we tell you how exactly augmented reality services streamline item picking and discuss the issues of device choice, AR training, and the integration of AR software with your in-house systems, including warehouse management system (WMS) and CRM.

 Transforming item picking with AR

 Picking challenges can differ depending on multiple factors, including the square footage of your warehouse and the vertical space available in it, the use – or lack of – automated storage and retrieval systems (AS/RS), the number of people on your staff and their work experience.
 When choosing the functionality pack for your AR software, pay attention to the features that address the most acute challenges you currently face.
 You’ll be able to expand the functionality and add new features later on when you see the positive effect of AR-supported item picking firsthand.

 This feature is a must for warehouses that are larger than 100,000 square feet, where employees use warehouse vehicles to move around faster.
 Medium-sized warehouses may also consider this feature since it jump-starts the work of employees in training, who don’t feel familiar with the place.